SydneyBioX/BIDCell/README.md

 ## Installation

-> **Note**: A GPU is strongly recommended for this code due to the deep learning component, and 32GB RAM for data processing.
+> **Note**: A GPU with 12GB VRAM is strongly recommended for the deep learning component, and 32GB RAM for data processing.
 We ran BIDCell on a Linux system with a 12GB NVIDIA GTX Titan V GPU, Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz with 16 threads, and 64GB RAM.

 1. Clone repository: